resources

 This report is different.
 We analyzed 253 Marketing Mix Models across 59 advertisers — covering $383M in total media spend — to measure the actual incremental ROI of each Google Ads campaign type, isolated from cross-channel halo effects, seasonality, and attribution overlap.

-According to this analysis, the median incremental ROI for Google Search Brand campaigns is 8.05x, while Search Non-Brand delivers 5.21x and Performance Max sits at 4.64x.
+According to this analysis, the median incremental ROI for Google Search Non-Brand campaigns is 5.21x, while Performance Max delivers 4.64x and Search Brand sits at 4.14x.
 These numbers are systematically lower than platform-reported ROAS — by a factor of 2 to 5x — because they measure what your spend actually caused, not what Google attributed to it.

 Key findings:

-• Search Brand delivers a median incremental ROI of 8.05x across all sectors, with a P75 range up to 11.48x
+Search Brand delivers a median incremental ROI of 4.14x across all sectors

-• Performance Max is the most consistent format at 4.64x — reliable, but capped.
-Its P75 tops out at 9.62x
+Performance Max is the most consistent format at 4.64x — low risk.

 Why Platform-Reported ROAS Is Not Incremental ROI